DC Rivals HyperCoaster

 DC Rivals HyperCoaster is a steel hypercoaster at Warner Bros.
 Movie World on the Gold Coast, Queensland, Australia.
-Manufactured by Mack Rides, it is the longest, fastest, and tallest hypercoaster in the Southern Hemisphere.
+Manufactured by Mack Rides, it is the fastest, longest and tallest hypercoaster in the Southern Hemisphere.
 It officially opened on 22 September 2017, becoming the newest attraction added to Warner Bros.
 Movie World since Doomsday Destroyer in 2016 and the latest roller coaster addition since Green Lantern Coaster in 2011.
 The roller coaster reaches a height of 61.6 m with a maximum speed of 115.1 km/h and has a total track length of 1.4 kilometres (4,593.2 ft).

 History

 In September 2016, crates from Mack Rides began to appear on groundwork that was ongoing in the park.
 In March 2017, construction blueprints were published about the roller coasters layout and station, and construction began in April.
 In late-May 2017, the park sent out email teasers to its guests indicating a new ride was going to be announced with varying quotes alongside a 3D rendered track.
 In the forthcoming weeks on 4 June 2017, the park formally announced the roller coaster as 'DC Rivals HyperCoaster' which was initially scheduled to be opened in October 2017 and would be themed to the DC Universe.

 In July 2017, it was reported that the ride cost the park A$30 million to build.
 On 4 August 2017, the final piece of track was put into place, with testing beginning later on 19 August.
 On 11 September 2017, Warner Bros.
 Movie World launched advertisements for the ride, one in the form of an online website about the ride's statistics and another in the form of a television advertisement centred around characters from the DC Universe.
 Around this time, it was initially detailed by the Gold Coast Bulletin that the ride would be formally launched on 21 September 2017 during a VIP event.
 On 16 September 2017, the ride soft-opened to the public for technical rehearsals, and officially opened on 22 September 2017.

 Shortly thereafter, in October 2017 Warner Bros.
 Movie World reported that the ride had made 6.9 million impressions through media coverage and 9.3 million impressions through social media.
 In addition, the opening day brought in 11,500 visitors to the park as a whole.
 During annual maintenance of the roller coaster in August 2018, the track was replaced on the camelback element to make the ride smoother.